SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ## fireproximityprompt

 > [!NOTE]
 > It's not recommended to implement this function in luau.
-Doing so will expose you to easy detections
+Doing so will expose you to easy detections.

 Triggers a `ProximityPrompt` instantly, regardless of distance or duration.